SinaElahimanesh/Literature-Review-SAT/literature-review.md

-# Literature Review on intersection of LLMs and Lecuture Note Generation
+# Literature Review on Video Question Answering

-This list contains a collection of papers investigating lecture notes generation with the aid of LLMs.
+This list contains a collection of papers investigating video question answering.

 ## Table of Contents